 Somewhat unsurprisingly, backing capacity matters, too.
 But backing capacity often comes at the expense of arbor size so which should you prioritize?
 It's probably not worth purchasing a mid-arbor reel for Carp fishing.
 If you choose a reel with a strong drag system and solid drag adjustability, it's unlikely that a Carp will tear off 200+ yards of backing.
-Carp are often caught in freshwater which means they probably don't have a huge area to run around in (not as much water as, say, a Bonefish on a flat for example).
+Carp are often caught in freshwater which means they probably don't have a huge area to run around in.
 So if you manage line well and quickly turn the fish after it's hooked, you don't need a ton of backing.

 That being said, extra backing can help on larger rivers.
 An efficient Carp reel presents a well-balanced marriage between retrieval rates and backing capacity.
-Reels like the Orvis Mirage LT have large arbor designs and high retrieval rates but can still fit plenty of backing for larger Carp in big water environments (up to 200 yards on an 8wt).
+Reels like the Orvis Mirage LT have large arbor designs and high retrieval rates but can still fit plenty of backing (up to 200 yards on an 8wt).

-Some of the most durable reels on the market utilize Type II and Type III anodizing and are machined from 6061 T6 Aluminum that's insanely durable.
+Some of the most durable reels on the market utilize Type II and Type III anodizing.
+Most solid reels are also machined from 6061 T6 Aluminum that's insanely durable.
 The Ross Evolution LTX is one such reel, finished in Type II anodizing and forged from the aforementioned aircraft-grade aluminum.
-Another reel that's durable enough to stand up to time in a boat or time on the bank is the Gen 2 Finatic from Hatch.
+Another reel that's durable enough to stand up to time in a boat is the Gen 2 Finatic from Hatch.
 While it's a little on the heavy side, this reel is a powerhouse in the durability department.
 Of course, there are many other reels that are strong enough to resist the wear and tear that comes with Carp fishing.
 If you want to shop fly reels, click here.

 I've already mentioned a few of my favorite Carp reels but I'll insert a few more here that are worth including...
 The Nautilus X-Series is a great choice if you're looking for a super lightweight reel.
 The Orvis Mirage USA is a stellar option if you need an ultra-durable reel.
 The Lamson Speedster S is a phenomenal option if you're looking for a reel with high retrieval rates.